cloud-hai-vo/SH.ShowYou/README.md

 This product includes GeoLite data created by MaxMind, available from
 <a href="http://www.maxmind.com" target="_blank">http://www.maxmind.com</a>.

+Update new database: download new Geolite data from MaxMind and copy and override at CsvDatabase folder.
+(Keep the name of files as same as files in CsvDatabase folders.)

 # Example
 With specified ip address:
 - Format: